shield-xrpfinance/shieldfinance/replit.md

 [Whitepaper (PDF)](https://shyield.finance/whitepaper.pdf) — Complete technical documentation with formal mathematical notation and architecture diagrams.

 ## Overview
 This project is a full-stack DeFi application providing a dashboard for XRP liquid staking.
 It enables users to manage cryptocurrency vaults, deposit assets, track positions, monitor real-time APY, and withdraw funds.
 The platform integrates smart contracts on Flare Network for its $SHIELD governance token and shXRP liquid staking vault, with FAssets protocol for cross-chain XRP bridging to Flare.
 The vision is to enhance DeFi accessibility and efficiency on the XRP Ledger, capitalizing on the growing liquid staking market.
-It features a dual wallet architecture providing tailored experiences for XRPL (Xaman/XUMM) and EVM (WalletConnect/MetaMask) users, showing XRP or FXRP vaults respectively.
+It features a dual wallet architecture providing tailored experiences for XRPL (Xaman/XUMM) and EVM (Reown AppKit/MetaMask) users, showing XRP or FXRP vaults respectively.

 ## User Preferences
 Preferred communication style: Simple, everyday language.